 Diva Tip: Memory Maker’s Diva mentioned going Golfing on your “free day”.
 If you booked a “Magic Your Way” vacation package, you automatically receive a free voucher for a round of miniature golf for everyone in your family/party that is booked on the same vacation package.
-To book a Disney World vacation see Pixie Leslie for more details.
+To book a Disney World vacation see Patricia with All for Dreams Travel.
 Her services are free when you book a Walt Disney World Vacation Package.

 If you picked the Waterpark and More Option, why not visit a Waterpark for the day?
 Then perhaps visit Disney Quest in Downtown Disney later in the evening.
 This will help use up some of your Waterpark and More Credits without cutting into your touring schedule later in your vacation.
 For Waterpark and More Options, see here for details.

 Mid Afternoon to Early Evening Arrival:

 Yes, you could head over to a theme park to maximize your time at Walt Disney World.
 You may be especially tempted if there are evening Extra Magic Hours (3 hours after park closing in 2012 but in 2013 it goes 2 hours later) for Disney Resort Guests!
 However, the theme parks are always super busy during late evening Extra Magic Hours.
 And although the theme park ticket is not much more when you book a longer stay with your Disney Vacation Package, why spend extra money and limited time in a Theme Park?